AldoSuba/docs.buf.build/docs/breaking/overview.md

-**As opposed to [lint rules](../lint/rules.md), breaking rules are not meant to be overly customized.** Breaking rules are generally meant to work in unison to detect a category of breaking change, as opposed to merely being independent rules.
+**As opposed to [lint rules](../lint/rules.md), breaking rules are not meant to be overly customized.** Breaking rules are generally meant to work in unison to detect a category of breaking change, as opposed to being independent of each other.

 You should usually choose one of these values for `use`: